HariHaranLK/MAD-exp2-/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the text “Hello World”.
+Program to print the text “GUIcomponent”.
 Developed by: Hari Haran L K
 Registeration Number :212221040051
 */